viren-nadkarni/py-dungeon/README.md

     V - badass varkid (hitpoints = 120, attack = 15)
     m - maru monster (hitpoints = 30, attack = 15)
     R - rope; marks the end of level

+PyDungeon has an experiment graphical mode.
+Use `-g` flag to launch it.